Visiting the Austrian Alps

 We’ve all seen pictures of the Austrian Alps whether it be in magazines, books, television Wide World of Sports, Olympics, etc. Even James Bond went to the Alps!
 So I have to say we really didn’t see the Alps.
 What we saw were flat non-dimensional pictures of one of the most beautiful regions I’ve ever seen.

-Like most of us, I thought the pictures we’ve seen were beautiful, inspiring and magnificent.
+Like most of us, I thought the pictures we’ve seen were beautiful.
 Well, pictures don’t do the Alps justice.
 Without a doubt, they are the most beautiful mountains you can see in all of Europe.
-Magnificent, inspiring and beautiful take on a whole new meaning upfront and personal.
+Magnificent, inspiring, and beautiful take on a whole new meaning upfront and personal.

 We started our trip from our home base in Verona, Italy.
 We were lucky and took advantage of a special price Trenitalia was running and our tickets were only €29,90 to get to Innsbruck.
 The train is a straight shot to Austria from Verona following the Adige River most of the way.